bahasonesia/dockerize-laravel-template/README.md

+Copy or repository clone your laravel source code to src directory

 To start the app for the first time, run this command to build Docker image
 ```
 docker compose up -d --build